 Figure 1.
 Conversion process of R′G′B′ to Y′C′BC′R

-Conversion from 4:4:4 to 4:2:0 was done by HDRTools utility, where {1, 6, 1} filter for horizontal downsampling and {1, 1} filter for upsampling were used.
+Conversion from 4:4:4 to 4:2:0 was done by HDRTools utility, where {1, 6, 1} filter for horizontal down-sampling and {1, 1} filter for vertical down-sampling were used.

 The thumbnails and brief descriptions of the test sequences are listed in Table 2.